kardwen/r-wsl-setup/README.md

 # Automatic updates for R on Windows with WSL

 The usual way of updating R on Windows is to trigger updates manually with the R package ``ìnstallr``.
-However, a more convenient way to update R is to install R inside a WSL (Windows Subsystem for Linux) distribution like Debian and by leveraging the Windows Update process to update both the WSL distribution and your R installation automatically.
+However, a more convenient way to update R is to install R inside the Windows Subsystem for Linux (WSL) and leveraging the Windows Update process to update both the WSL distribution and your R installation automatically.

 ## Windows Subsystem for Linux